sotonscouts/salute/docs/permissions.md

 * District Admin
     * View all people including PII
 * District Manager
-    * View all people, excluding PII
+    * View all people, excluding PII.
+Workspace accounts are not PII, as the Google email directory is available to all volunteers.
     * View all roles
     * View all accreditations